 - 1. All communication must sit within the visions and values of the church.
 This means that no one is to send any content that is illicit, unsavoury, abusive, pornographic, discriminatory, harassing, or disrespectful. - 2.
 No sharing of personal information without prior consent. - 3.
 Use common sense when contacting a minor.
 Don't text, chat or email back and forth with young people before 8am and after 9pm. - 4.
-If any ministry team members become aware of any child abuse occurring, this needs to be reported to the Ministry Head. - 5.
-Any communication undertaken with a young person needs to be transparent and known to the ministry head. - 6.
-Photos are not to be placed on personal social networking account by ministry team members.
+If any leaders become aware of any child abuse occurring, this needs to be reported to the Ministry Head. - 5.
+Any communication undertaken with a child needs to be transparent and known to the ministry head. - Photos are not to be placed on personal social networking account by ministry team members.
 All photos must be placed on group pages.
-Photos of any children under 18 must have parental permission before posting.
+Photos of any children under 18 must have parental permission before posting. - Communication to be conducted through approved platforms.
+Leaders are not to communicate through platforms that automatically delete or time out messages, e.g. Snap Chat.